- Dr. Edward LuperSpecialist in Chinese Art, Bonhams

 Edward Luper is a specialist of Chinese Art at Bonhams, London.
 He studied Chinese language (modern and classical) at SOAS before continuing with a Masters and D.Phil at Oxford University.
 His thesis was on the Ming dynasty artist and poet Xu Wei (1521-1593).

-Art-Objects, Death and Nostalgia in the Story of the Stone
+Art Objects and Nostalgia in the ‘Dream of the Red Mansions’

 This talk by Dr. Edward Luper will follow our Annual General Meeting.